stanford-oval/genienlp/README.md

    genienlp predict --tasks almond --data <datadir> --path <model_dir> --calibrator_paths <calibrator_directory>/<calibrator_name>.calib
    ```

-`--mc_dropout_num` specifies the number of additional forward passes of the model, for example, `--mc_dropout_num 5` makes subsequent inferences using this calibrator 6 times slower.
-If inference speed is important to you, you should use --mc_dropout_num 0` in the first command and add `--fast` to the second command so that only fast calibration methods are used.
+`--mc_dropout_num` specifies the number of additional forward passes of the model.
+For example, `--mc_dropout_num 5` makes subsequent inferences using this calibrator 6 times slower.
+If inference speed is important to you, you should use `--mc_dropout_num 0` in the first command and add `--fast` to the second command so that only fast calibration methods are used.
 This way, you gain a lot of inference speed, and lose a little bit of calibration quality.

 ### Paraphrasing